awslabs/multi-model-server/docs/mms_on_fargate.md

 ```
 ## Instead of a Conclusion

-There are many things that we have not touched that can be very useful, like:
+There are a few things that we have not covered here and which are very useful, such as:

-* setting up integration between MMS and CloudWatch
-* setting auto scaling funcitonality
+* How to set up IAM policies to cloudwatch metrics.
+* How to configure auto-scaling on our ECS cluster.
-* running A/B testing of different versions of the model with the Fargate Deployment concepts
+* Running A/B testing of different versions of the model with the Fargate Deployment concepts.
-* connecting Route 53 domain name
-* etc

-Each of the topics above probably requires it is own article, so stay tuned ;)
+Each of the above topics require their own articles, so stay tuned !!

 ## Authors